For information on exhibition and sponsorship opportunities at RailsConf, contact Yvonne Romaine at email@example.com.

 Anthony Eden has over 14 years of software development experience and currently develops Ruby applications for fun and profit.
 Anthony is the creator of ActiveWarehouse, a data warehouse plugin for Ruby on Rails, JRuby HTTP Reactor, a non-blocking HTTP client built on Apache’s NIO libraries, as well as numerous other open source projects.
 Anthony currently resides in the South of France and works as a freelance developer while building and operating DNSimple.

-Software developer, contributor to open source, author and speaker, iconoclast.
-Ringleader at The Hybrid Group.
+Ron Evans is a software developer, contributor to open source, author, speaker, and iconoclast.
+He’s also the ringleader at The Hybrid Group.

 Michael is an active member of the Agile/XP community and a member of